-The North Carolina Folklife Institute is proud to announce its newest photography exhibit, Traditions of Resistance: Civil Rights Protests in North Carolina’s Lumbee Community.
-This collection of photographs, shot by Rob Amberg during a tumultuous period in Robeson County, North Carolina history, chronicle civil disobedience fueled by the troublesome deaths of community members and assassination of Julian T. Pierce, a candidate for Robeson County superior court judge.
+In 2017 North Carolina Folklife Institute was proud to sponsore Traditions of Resistance: Civil Rights Protests in North Carolina’s Lumbee Community.
+This collection of photographs, shot by Rob Amberg during a tumultuous period in Robeson County, North Carolina history, chronicle civil disobedience fueled by the deaths of community members and assassination of Julian T. Pierce, a candidate for Robeson County superior court judge.

 Mr. Amberg’s photographs offer a journalistic perspective of a community in turmoil.
 Amberg’s photographs are testament to the power of community in action, the strength of everyday citizens, the unity created when communities driven to confront injustice.
 The nine photographs featured in Traditions of Resistance: Civil Rights Protests in North Carolina’s Lumbee Community are available for installation with support from the North Carolina Folklife Institute and the North Carolina Folklore Society.